Adeline-Chew/Zombies-And-Braaaains/design-docs/Design rationale .md

 #### A new class: HarvestBehaviour

-* A new type of behaviour of `Farmer` and `Player` so that they can harvest a crop.
+* A new type of behaviour of `Farmer` so that they can harvest a crop.

-1. This class extends `Action` class and implements `Behaviour` class.
+1. This class implements `Behaviour` class.
 2. It has an overridden *getAction()* method.
     * It has a string local variable represents the food name.
 Food name is generated differently to make game more interesting.
     * It has a list of exits where the actor can take, these exits are the current and adjacent location of the actor.
     * A for loop in the exits list and check the capability of the ground of the location.
     * If the ground has capability *RIPEN*, which means the crop can be harvested.
-    * The ripen crop will be dropped onto the ground.
-3. It has another overridden *execute()* method.
-    * This method will return a string about the description of the harvest action with actor’s name.
+    * It will return a new HarvestAction with food name and the location as parameter.

 #### Design reason